taos media watch

 One year, Carl decided to run for Mayor.
 He qualified, paid his fees, and was even invited to join in a televised mayoral debate.
 It was great fun.

-“If I win, I’ll demand a recount.”
+Said Carl: “If I win, I’ll demand a recount.”

 “I’ll try it if you will but a lot of people think I’ll never sit on the council.
 I hope